amethyst/rustrogueliketutorial/book/src/chapter_3.md

 }
 ```

+There's a fair amount of syntax that we haven't encountered before here, so lets break this down:

+1. `fn new_map() -> Vec<TileType>` species a function named `new_map`.
+It doesn't take any parameters, so it can be called from anywhere.
+2. It *returns* a `Vec`. `Vec` is a Rust *Vector* (if you're familiar with C++, it's pretty much exactly the same as a C++ `std::vector`).
+A vector is like an *array* (see [this Rust by Example chapter](https://doc.rust-lang.org/rust-by-example/primitives/array.html)), which lets you put a bunch of data into a list and access each element.
+Unlike an *array*, a `Vec` doesn't have a size limit - and the size can change while the program runs.
+So you can `push` (add) new items, and `remove` them as you go.
+[Rust by Example has a great chapter on Vectors](https://doc.rust-lang.org/rust-by-example/std/vec.html); it's a good idea to learn about them - they are used *everywhere*.
+3. `let mut map = vec![TileType::Floor; 80*50];` is a confusing looking statement!
+Lets break it down:
+    1. `let mut map` is saying "make a new variable" (let), "let me change it" (mut) and call it "map".
+    2. `vec!` is a *macro*, another one build into the Rust standard library.
+The exclamation mark is Rust's way of saying "this is a procedural macro" (as opposed to a derive macro, like we've seen before).
+Procedural macros run like a function - they define a *procedure*, they just greatly reduce your typing.
+    3. Macros take their parameters in square brackets.
+    4. The first parameter is the *value* for each element of the new vector.
+In this case, we're setting every entry we create to be a `Floor` (from the `TileType` enumeration).
+    5. The second parameter is how many tiles we should create.
+They will all be set to the value we set above.
+In this case, our map is 80x50 tiles (4,000 tiles - but we'll let the compiler do the math for us!).
+So we need to make 4,000 tiles.
+    6. You could have replaced the `vec!` call with `for _i in 0..4000 { map.push(TileType::Floor); }`.
+In fact, that's pretty much what the macro did for you - but it's definitely less typing to have the macro do it for you!
+4. `for x in 0..80 {` is a `for loop` ([see here](https://doc.rust-lang.org/rust-by-example/flow_control/for.html)), just like we used in the previous example.
+In this case, we're iterating `x` from 0 to 79.
+5. `map[xy_idx(x, 0)] = TileType::Wall;` first calls the `xy_idx` function we defined above to get the vector index for `x, 0`.
+It then *indexes* the vector, telling it to set the vector entry at that position to be a wall.
+We do this again for `x,49`.
+6. We do the same thing, but looping `y` from 0..49 - and setting the vertical walls on our map.
+7. `let mut rng = rltk::RandomNumberGenerator::new();` calls the `RandomNumberGenerator` type in `RLTK`'s `new` function, and assigns it to a variable called `rng`.
+We are asking RLTK to give us a new dice roller.
+8. `for _i in 0..400 {` is the same as other `for` loops, but notice the `_` before `i`.
+We aren't actually looking at the value of `i` - we just want the loop to run 400 times.
+Rust will give you a warning if you have a variable you don't use; adding the underscore prefix tells Rust that it's ok, we meant to do that.
+9. `let x = rng.roll_dice(1, 79);` calls the `rng` we grabbed in 7, and asks it for a random number from 1 to 79.
+RLTK does *not* go with an exclusive range, because it is trying to mirror the old D&D convention of dice being `1d20` or similar.
+In this case, we should be glad that computers don't care about the geometric difficulty of inventing a 79-sided dice!
+We also obtain a `y` value between 1 and 49.
+We've rolled imaginary dice, and found a random location on the map.
+10. We set the variable `idx` (short for "index") to the vector index (via `xy_idx` we defined earlier) for the coordinates we rolled.
+11. `if idx != xy_idx(40, 25) {` checks that `idx` isn't the exact middle (we'll be starting there, so we don't want to start inside a wall!).
+12. If it isn't the middle, we set the randomly rolled location to be a wall.

 It's pretty simple: it places walls around the outer edges of the map, and then adds 400 random walls anywhere that isn't the player's starting point.

 ## Making the map visible to the world